Best Value Colleges: Which Schools Provide Best Bang for Your Buck?

 1. Massachusetts Institute of Technology

 MIT ranks highly in value for students interested in pursuing engineering, computer sciences, and similar STEM fields.
 The net price on average is $21,576 annually after financial aid packages (including scholarships and grants) are factored in.
-That's higher than the national average of $15,523 but students get their money's worth after graduate.
+That's higher than the national average of $15,523 but students get their money's worth after graduation.
 Six months after they graduate, they're earning a median of $94,200.

 2. Princeton University

 Just down the road from MIT is Princeton University, where 60 percent of students receive need-based grants.
 With financial aid included, the cost of attending is $16,793, which isn't much higher than the national average.
 After graduating, Princeton alums earn a median of $66,700 and it's a haven for students looking for a degree in public policy.
-Princeton's ivy-trimmed campus and small class size adds to its appeal.
+Princeton's ivy-trimmed campus and small class size add to its appeal.

 3. University of Pennsylvania